 Print out a copy of this page for taking notes while you follow the instructions.

-This activity will show you how to use ARC, an online searchable database that provides information about some of the materials available at the National Archives.
-More detailed information about ARC is available at the ARC main page.
+This activity will show you how to use the National Archives Catalog, an online searchable database that provides information about some of the materials available at the National Archives.
+More detailed information aboutthe National Archives Catalog is available at the National Archives Catalog main page.

 - Begin by brainstorming a list of terms related to your topic.
 (For example, if your topic is the building of the Panama Canal, you might include the following terms on your list: Panama Canal, Panama, Theodore Roosevelt, canal zone, etc.) Write your list here: